rafaelnogueira1/rainpokedex/README.md

    ```

 4. The access link for the project will be displayed in the terminal after successful execution 🚀.

+Since it doesn't contain any sensitive information, the .env file is already included in the project with the PokeAPI URL.

 ## Features